 If you are interested in participating in the scheme and wish to acquire a bike we strongly advise that you initially spend a few minutes reading the Frequently Asked Questions via the link below.
 These have been specifically developed to answer questions staff members may have about the scheme.
 Should you have any additional questions however please e-mail email@example.com or contact the Human Resources Department.

-The Cycle to Work Scheme is being offered by the University in partnership with P&MM Employee Benefits.
+The Cycle to Work Scheme is being offered by the University in partnership with Sodexho Employee Benefits and Halfords..

-By working in partnership with them this allows staff members to purchase a cycle from a local independent retailer (cycle plus) or from Halfords (Cycle2Work) providing staff members with choice, and the best of both worlds!
+By working in partnership with them this allows staff members to purchase a cycle from either a local independent retailer or from Halfords (Cycle2Work) providing staff members with choice.

-You will undertake the application process directly with P&MM, and this can be done over the telephone or on-line.
-Please click on the link below which will take you directly to the P&MM site.
-Should you experience any difficulty in gaining access please e-mail email@example.com.
+You will undertake the application process directly with Halfords throught the Sodexho portal, and this can be done over the telephone or on-line.
+Please click on the link below which will take you directly to the Sodexho site.
+Should you experience any difficulty in gaining access please e-mail firstname.lastname@example.org.

 The scheme is available to Bangor University staff members only.